nikimanoledaki/bank/README.md

 ## User Stories
 ```
 As a user,
+So that I can see how much money I have in my account
+I want to see my balance

+As a user,
 So that I can add money to my account
 I want to make a deposit of 1000